cs4241-19a/a2-shortstack/README.md

 - **Tech Achievement 2**: I also had to use browserify to be able to create pouchdb inside of my scripts.js.
 This allowed me to have require in a separate js file.

 ### Design/Evaluation Achievements
 - **Design Achievement 1**: Shown in the classes for the divs I used the bulma css framework to style my css.
-I didn't follow any specific guide but used their documentation to create what i wanted
+I didn't follow any specific guide but used their documentation to create what I wanted.